-We expect to announce grant decisions within six weeks from the date for your application.
-Note that the “announcement” is likely to take the form of a preliminary congratulatory message, a request for project/budget revisions, or a rejection notification.
+We expect to announce grant decisions within six weeks from the date of your application.
+Note that the announcement is likely to take the form of a preliminary congratulatory message, request for project or budget revisions, or rejection notification.

-The official grant award notification (i.e., a notice of action authorized by the AMI/USA Finance Department Management for Sanford Jones Fund for the Arts) is the only legal and valid confirmation of award.
-Receipt of your official award notification can take several months depending on a number of factors such as reviewing changes to the project budget, the number of awards to be processed, and other AMI/USA business.
+The official grant award notification, a notice of action authorized by the AMI/USA Finance Department Management for Sanford Jones Fund for the Arts, is the only legal and valid confirmation of award.
+Receipt of your official award notification can take several weeks depending on a number of factors such as reviewing changes to the project budget, the number of awards to be processed, and other AMI/USA business.

 Changes in Projects

 Applicants must notify AMI/USA immediately of any significant changes in their project that occur after they have submitted their application.
-If the project or the teacher’s capacity changes significantly before an award is made, the Sanford Jones Fund for the Arts may revise or withdraw the funding recommendation.
+If the project or teacher capacity changes significantly before an award is made, the Sanford Jones Fund for the Arts may revise or withdraw the funding recommendation.

 Grantees are expected to carry out a project that is consistent with the proposal that was approved for funding by AMI/USA.
-If changes in the project are required, the grantee must submit a request with justification for the change(s) for the award for review by the AMI/USA office.
+If changes in the project are required, the grantee must submit a request with justification for the changes to be reviewed by the AMI/USA office.
 Approval of changes is not guaranteed.

 Project Reporting and Evaluation

-Beyond the reporting requirements for all grantees, selected Sanford Jones Fund for the Arts grantees will be asked to assist in the collection of additional information that can help AMI/USA determine the degree to which objectives were achieved.
-You may be required to provide evidence of project accomplishments including, but not limited to, work samples, community action plans, cultural asset studies, programs, reviews, relevant news clippings, and playbills.
+Beyond the reporting requirements for all grantees, select Sanford Jones Fund for the Arts grantees will be asked to assist in the collection of additional information that can help AMI/USA determine the degree to which objectives were achieved.
+It may be requested that you provide evidence of project accomplishments including, but not limited to, work samples, community action plans, cultural asset studies, programs, reviews, relevant news clippings, and playbills.

 Code of Ethics